Butchers (2020) Review

-Fast forward a few months and Jenna (Julie Mainville, Ghastlies), her boyfriend Mike (James Hicks, Midway) and their friends Taylor (Anne-Carolyne Binette, Built to Kill) and Chris (Frederik Storm, An Unexpected Killer) break down in a rather familiar looking spot.
+Fast-forward a few months and Jenna (Julie Mainville, Ghastlies, Confessions of a Haunting…), her boyfriend Mike (James Hicks, Midway) and their friends Taylor (Anne-Carolyne Binette, Built to Kill) and Chris (Frederik Storm, An Unexpected Killer) break down in a rather familiar-looking spot.
 Mike and Taylor head to the nearest town for help.
-Unsurprisingly the locals aren’t as friendly as they seem.
+Unsurprisingly, the locals aren’t as friendly as they seem.

-Director Adrian Langley (A Violent State, Gutshot) and co-writer Daniel Weissenberger (Come True) had the smart idea to set the film in the 1990s to avoid the usual issues with cell phone reception.
-That, by the way, something that’s never really seemed like an issue to me though.
-Traveling across the US and Canada even recently I’ve run into plenty of rural areas with no or very sporadic reception.
+Director Adrian Langley (A Violent State, Bunker) and co-writer Daniel Weissenberger (Come True) had the smart idea to set the film in the 1990s to avoid the usual issues with cell phone reception.
+That, by the way, is something that’s never really seemed like an issue to me, though.
+Travelling across the US and Canada even recently, I’ve run into plenty of rural areas with no or very sporadic reception.
 Which is indeed horrifying when the needle on the gas gauge starts getting low.

-By the time Butchers got to its predictable “shock” ending I was more than ready for it to be over.
-There’s no interesting or really likable characters.
-There’s no memorable kills or gore and surprisingly, given the film’s rampant misogyny, there’s no nudity.
+By the time Butchers got to its predictable “shock” ending, I was more than ready for it to be over.
+There are no interesting or really likable characters.
+There are no memorable kills or gore and surprisingly, given the film’s rampant misogyny, there’s no nudity.
 All we get is an inferior cut of meat that doesn’t even have any spice to hide its blandness.

 Butchers is available to stream from Red Hound Films.